It AIN’T Fishing If It’s With Children

 During Fishing With Children, people carefully grab their 7 year old’s life-jacket after he steps on the bait bin, trips, and nearly topples over the edge of the boat.
 For the third time.
 In the first hour.

-During Fishing With Children no adult ever catches a fish because all adult time and effort is spent untangling children’s lines, attaching new hooks and sinkers, referring fishing spot claims, distributing snacks, picking up snack wrappers, rationing water, applying sunscreen, retrieving blown hats, bandaging scrapes, and attempting to find a location acceptable to an 8-year-old daughter to complete her emergency offloading.
+During Fishing With Children no adult ever catches a fish because all adult time and effort is spent untangling children’s lines, attaching new hooks and sinkers, refereeing fishing spot claims, distributing snacks, picking up snack wrappers, rationing water, applying sunscreen, retrieving blown hats, bandaging scrapes, and attempting to find a location acceptable to an 8-year-old daughter to complete her emergency offloading.

 During Fishing, when a fish is caught everyone in the area celebrates with the enthusiasm usually reserved for a life-saving hero.
 There is whooping and hollering, singing and dancing.